What are the different types of end effectors?

 Grippers

-Robotic arm grippers are by far the most widely used and recognized end effectors due to their versatility across applications and relatively low cost on average compared to other types of end effectors.
-Grippers are able to grab and manipulate objects, making them the go-to solution for automated pick & place, material handling, and assembly tasks; although, many other applications can also utilize robotic grippers.
+Robot arm grippers are by far the most widely used and recognized end effectors due to their versatility across applications and relatively low cost on average compared to other types of end effectors.

 Process Tools

-Robotic arm with a welding process tool Perhaps the easiest way to think about process tool end effectors is in relation to grippers.
-Grippers handle and move objects, while process tools physically change them (think welding or painting).
-Welding process tools in particular are quite popular, especially in the automotive industry where welding is commonplace; though more niche applications like robotic underwater welding exist as well.
+The easiest way to think about process tool end effectors is in relation to grippers.
+Grippers handle and move objects, while process tools physically change them.
+Countless process tools can be used in industrial applications — some of the most common are:

 Sensors

 When acting in support of an end effector, sensors still find extensive use.
-In the case of grippers, force sensors can measure pressure in pneumatic and hydraulic systems, and detect leakages or other problems as they occur.
-Cameras can also act as a vision system for a robot arm, allowing it to accurately determine which components need to be picked up and moved regardless of the position of the component or the arm itself.
+In the case of grippers, force sensors can measure pressure in pneumatic and hydraulic systems, as well as detect leakages or other problems as they occur.
+Various vision systems like range sensors, cameras, and magnetic sensors can all feed information to a robot that allows it to operate more effectively and interact with products more accurately.

 3D printed grippers